shadsakib/React-Shopping-Cart/README.md

 ### Features:
 * Add or remove items to/from cart
 * Choose quantity of each item to be added to cart
+* Get the number of unique items in cart
 * Get the total price of the cart